 Relevant general objective: DG RTD aims to contribute to the general objective "A New Boost for Jobs, Growth and Investment".
-DG: RTD Specific objective: Specific objective 1.3: To ensure an effective and efficient implementation of Horizon 2020 and other RTD programmes and maximise synergies.
-Related to spending program 1 Main outputs in 2017: Management of FP7 Call ID Call deadline Nb. of outputs (calls) Topics delegated to REA Management of FP7 grant agreements (FP7 research for the benefit of SMEs Actions (Units B3, B2, A5) n/a
+Parent I DG: RTD Specific objective: Specific objective 1.3: To ensure an effective and efficient implementation of Horizon 2020 and other RTD programmes and maximise synergies.
+Related to spending program 3 Main outputs in 2017: Management of FP7 Call ID Call deadline Nb. of outputs (calls) Topics delegated to REA benefit of S Management of FP7 grant agreements (FP7 research for the benefit of SMEs Actions (Units B3, B2, A5) n/a